 Viñales was my favourite place in Cuba.
 A tiny town in the middle of green fields, brown tobacco plantations and towering rock formations in the Viñales Valley, Viñales had a calmness and tranquillity I needed after Havana and Trinidad.
 Not that Viñales was boring though, far from it!
 There are plenty of things to do in Viñales so don’t just take a day trip to Viñales – if you can you should really spend a couple of nights here at least.
 I’ve picked out my top recommendations for what to do in Viñales so you can see it really is worthwhile staying longer!

 It takes around 2-3 hours to drive from Havana to Viñales by car, and about 4 hours by bus.
-You could also organize a taxi from Havana to Viñales, if there is a group of you travelling together ask your Casa particular in Havana if they have a contact for a taxi to Viñales to check the price and availability.
+You could also organize a taxi from Havana to Viñales if there is a group of you travelling together, ask your Casa particular in Havana if they have a contact for a taxi to Viñales to check the price and availability.

 What to do in Viñales: Hike to Los Aquaticos